 G Gender: Are you male?

-If sleeplessness stems from psychological or emotional issues, such as stressful events, mild depression, or an anxiety disorder, talk to your health care provider about options such as cognitive behavioural therapy, which is a safe and effective approach to chronic insomnia.
+If sleeplessness stems from psychological or emotional issues, such as stressful events, mild depression, or an anxiety disorder, talk to your health care provider about options such as cognitive behavioral therapy, which is a safe and effective approach to chronic insomnia.

 For obstructive sleep apnea, the treatment is weight management and continuous positive airway pressure (CPAP) therapy.
 This involves wearing a face mask connected to a small machine via a lightweight tube.
 The machine delivers a stream of pressurized air into your nose or mouth that prevents your airway from collapsing.
-If getting enough sleep is difficult for you, do consider having your heart health checked out as well by a heart specialist, particularly if you experience chest discomfort, breathlessness of palpitations.
+If getting enough sleep is difficult for you, do consider having your heart health checked out as well by a heart specialist, particularly if you experience chest discomfort, breathlessness, or palpitations.
 Now is the time to stop taking our sleep for granted, and start giving our bodies the time and rest it requires to heal and recover from the physical and mental demands of the day.